-- Select Clusters > Cluster name > Activities > MapReduce service name Jobs.
+- 1. Select Clusters > Cluster name > Activities > MapReduce service name Jobs.
 The MapReduce service name page displays a list of activities.
-The columns (by default only a subset of the possible metrics are displayed - you can modify the columns that are displayed to add or remove columns) in the Activities list show statistics about the performance of and resources used by each activity: - The leftmost column holds a context menu button (→).
+The columns in the Activities list show statistics about the performance of and resources used by each activity (and you can modify the default display by adding or removing columns). - The leftmost column holds a shortcut menu button ($\mathbb V$).
 Click this button to display a menu of commands relevant to the job shown in that row.
 The possible commands are:

 Children For a Pig, Hive or Oozie activity, takes you to the Children tab of the individual activity page.
 You can also go to this page by clicking the activity ID in the activity list.
 This command only appears for Pig, Hive or Oozie activities.
 Tasks For a MapReduce job, takes you to the Tasks tab of the individual job page.
 You can also go to this page by clicking the job ID in the activity or activity children list.
 This command only appears for a MapReduce job.
 Details Takes you to the Details tab where you can view the activity or job statistics in report form.
 Compare Takes you to the Compare tab where you can see how the selected activity compares to other similar activities in terms of a wide variety of metrics.
 Task Distribution Takes you to the Task Distribution tab where you can view the distribution of task attempts that made up this job, by amount of data and task duration.
 This command is available for MapReduce and Streaming jobs.
 Kill Job A pop-up asks for confirmation that you want to kill the job.
 This command is available only for MapReduce and Streaming jobs.